 Warm Up With this Tasty Goulash from Northern Italy

 As winter settles in, nothing seems more satisfying than a steaming bowl of hearty stew.
-Why not try making Beef Goulash with a recipe from Italy’s extreme north, Friuli Venezia Giulia (aka Friuli)?
+Why not try making Beef Goulash with a recipe from Italy’s extreme north, Friuli Venezia Giulia?
 It’s a dish that’s adopted from nearby Austrian and former Yugoslavian neighbors.
-In fact, when you go to visit Vigna Petrussa’s vineyards and winery in Friuli (visit it virtually HERE during this August’s VeroTalk), you are so close to Slovenia that your cell phone service automatically switches service from the Italian to the Slovenian telcom.
+In fact, when you go to visit Vigna Petrussa’s vineyards and winery in Friuli (visit it virtually HERE during a VeroTalk), you are so close to Slovenia that your cell phone service automatically switches service from the Italian to the Slovenian telecom.

 Before this VeroTalk, as we were planning food dishes to pair with Vigna Petrussa’s red wines, Refosco and Schioppettino, Goulash was the first dish that popped to mind.
 This is one of Hilde Petrussa’s, Vigna Petrussa’s vigneron and owner’s, favorite go-to dishes, especially made for the brisk Friulian climate.